App sign-in flow with the Microsoft identity platform

 https://login.microsoftonline.com, which displays a sign-in dialog.

-How a web app delegates sign-in to Microsoft identity platform and obtains a token
+How a web app delegates sign-in to the Microsoft identity platform and obtains a token

 User authentication happens via the browser.
 The OpenID protocol uses standard HTTP protocol messages.